flashbackzoo/bitplate/README.md

 ## TODO

-* Make the Backbone and Node.js use the same instance of RequireJS.
+* Make Backbone and Node.js use the same instance of RequireJS.

 ## Misc